Making worm tea is a simple process and anyone can do it, but it is paramount that certain steps be followed to a "tea" (pun intended).

 You cannot put too much on.
 Remember, it's just healthy, living microorganisms.

 Spray or shower your plants.
 Be sure to get under the leaves as well.
 The bigger the drops are the longer it will soak into the plant if using as a foliar spray.

-You must use the tea Immediately or it will become anaerobic.
-Lack of oxygen will promote the bad microbes to populate.
+You must use the tea Immediately (as soon as possible, within 4 hours) or it will become anaerobic.
+Lack of oxygen will promote the unwanted microbes to populate.

 You may have a little difficulty, if using a shower bucket, getting the castings or composted fertilizer to come out of the shower head.